iampuma/drop/README.md

 ### FAQ

-* What about Windows?
+* Why use the vagrant-winnfsd plugin?

-This repository has mainly been tested on OSX, but works with any system that has NFS support.
 As Drupal contains a lot of files, it would be running slow without NFS.
-Windows users should install https://github.com/winnfsd/vagrant-winnfsd
+Windows users do not have native NFS support, this plugin covers that.

 * I get this warning on Windows *"Vagrant is attempting to interface with the UI in a way that requires a TTY."*